ufal/npfl129/exam/questions.md

 1. Define Cohen's $\kappa$ (including the definition of the respective probabilities) and explain what it is used for when collecting data for machine learning.
 [10]

 1. Explain the relationship between inter-annotator agreement and expected model performance.
 Why is it suspicious if a model achieves performance significantly above the inter-annotator agreement?
 What does this suggest about the model and the data?
 [10]

+#### Questions@:, Lecture 9 Questions

+1. Considering an averaging ensemble of $M$ models, prove the relation between the average mean squared error of the ensemble and the average error of the individual models, assuming the model errors have zero means and are uncorrelated.
+Use a formula to explain what uncorrelated errors mean in this context.
+[20]

+1. Explain knowledge distillation: what it is used for, describe how it is done.
+What is the loss function?
+How does it differ from standard training?
+[10]

+1. Describe the difference between voting (hard voting) and averaging (soft voting) in classification ensembles.
+Assuming, you have classication into three classes, give an example of classifier outputs where hard voting and soft voting differ.
+[10]

+1. List and explain three common heuristics used to control the growth of decision trees.
+Explain what problem it helps prevent and why.
+[10]

+1. In a regression decision tree, state what values are kept in internal nodes, define the squared error criterion, and describe how a leaf is split during training (without discussing splitting constraints).
+[10]

+1. Explain the CART algorithm for constructing a decision tree.
+Explain the relationship between the loss function that is optimized during the decision tree construction and the splitting criterion that is during the node splitting.
+[10]

+1. In a binary classification decision tree, state what values are kept in internal nodes, define the Gini index, and describe how a node is split during training (without discussing splitting constraints).
+[10]

+1. In a $K$-class classification decision tree, state what values are kept in internal nodes, define the entropy criterion, and describe how a node is split during training (without discussing splitting constraints).
+[10]

+1. For binary classification using decision trees, derive the Gini index from a squared error loss.
+[20]

+1. For $K$-class classification using decision trees, derive the entropy criterion from a non-averaged NLL loss.
+[20]

+1. Describe how a random forest is trained (including bagging and a random subset of features) and how prediction is performed for regression and classification.
+[10]